dishvyas/emotion-tracking-web-app/README.md

 - **Contributing**: Invites others to contribute to the project.
 - **License**: Mentions the project's licensing.
 - **Acknowledgments**: Thanks and credits to anyone who inspired or helped with the project.

-This `README.md` should give a comprehensive overview of your project, making it easier for others (and yourself) to understand and contribute to the app.
-Let me know if you need any more specific details added!